Determining the Dark Matter distribution in galaxies with Deep Learning: Results

 \subsection{Error estimates via bootstrapping}

 As demonstrated above, the neural networks are capable of inferring the enclosed DM mass with good accuracy over a wide range of galactocentric distances.
 However, for practical applications it is equally important to provide reliable error estimates for the network's predictions.
-To achieve this, we adopt a technique based on bootstrapping, which has been suggested as a possible way of providing the error estimates in the given context~\cite{cowan}.
-In this work, we implemented it by re-training randomly initialized neural network 100 times, with each run using a distinct bootstrapped dataset that was obtained from resampling the original training set with replacements (i.e. same object can appear multiple times within each bootstrapped dataset).
+To achieve this, we adopt a technique based on bootstrapping, which has been suggested as a possible way of providing the error estimates in the given context~\citep{cowan}.
+In this work, we implement it by re-training randomly initialised neural network 100 times, with each run using a distinct bootstrapped data-set that was obtained from resampling the original training set with replacements (i.e. same object can appear multiple times within each bootstrapped data-set).
 After all the networks completed the training, one can use them to obtain a distribution of the predictions, for which the central values and the corresponding credibility intervals can be computed.
-As we demonstrate in the following, this approach indeed provides us with reasonable error estimates for the predictions of the neural networks.
+As we demonstrate below, this approach indeed provides us with reasonable error estimates for the predictions of the neural networks.

 In Figure~\ref{fig:bootsrap} we show the median predictions and the corresponding 68\% credibility intervals for neural networks with architecture B, along with the true DM mass profiles for two galaxies from the test set, which were not exposed to the networks during the training procedure.
 As can be seen from the plots, our networks provide fairly accurate predictions for the DM mass profiles and the true values mostly lie within the error estimates provided by the bootstrapping technique.
 Furthermore, we explicitly checked that the average size of the 68\% credibility interval predicted by the bootstrapping method provides a good match with the typical value of $\Delta_\s{MSE}(R_i)$ in all the radial bins.
 In the case of object 108013, shown in the lower panel of Figure~\ref{fig:bootsrap}, we can also see that the bootstrapping technique correctly accounts for the highly asymmetric errors in the predictions.
 This illustrates that providing the uncertainty estimates on the inferred DM mass profiles is crucial, since using only the median values can induce significant bias due to the possible skew in the distribution of the predictions.